Massachusetts Court Records

 What are Felony Traffic Violations in Massachusetts?

 Felony traffic violations are criminal traffic violations.
-Felonies are serious offenses punishable by incarceration in the state prison for more than two years.
+Felonies are serious offenses that may be punishable by incarceration in the state prison for more than two years.
 Felony traffic violations may also result in fines, a suspension of the offender’s driver’s license, mandatory installation of a grid interlock device, community service, and any other penalty specified by state statutes or ordered by the court.

 Generally, felony crimes are the most serious criminal offenses and carry severe penalties.
 Unlike most states, Massachusetts does not group felonies into classes.
 Offenses punishable by incarceration in state prison are felonies (Mass.
 Gen. Laws ch.
-274 § 1)..
+274 § 1).
 Comparatively, misdemeanors are less serious offenses and are punishable by less severe penalties.
 Traffic offenses that cause death or serious bodily harm are felony offenses.
 Also, some repeated traffic offenses are felonies in Massachusetts.
 For example, a third OUI offense within a specified period is a felony.
 Vehicular Manslaughter is also a felony.
 In addition to prison terms, felonies are also punishable by fines of up to $25,000.

 Examples of Felony Traffic Violations in Massachusetts